caramelized apple upside down tart

 Regardless of the trend, apple tarte tatin remains a beloved dessert that can be enjoyed in a variety of ways.

-Cussing the French Way:
+Cussing the French Way

 This beautiful French dessert is easy to make-but you still might feel like a Good Cuss….(Super Power)